ademhoxha/mongodb-repository/README.md

 }
 ...
 ```
-And use the promise sintax to execute the operation:
+And write code in the Promise sintax to execute the operation:
 ```javascript
 personRepository.insert(insertData).then( (ret) => {console.log("all ok")}).catch( (err) => {console.log("error")});
 ```